The Persona in Customer Service – The Secret Sauce of Standout CX

 - What solutions and resources are best for the customer in a given situation?
 While some customers respond well to advanced technologies (such as visual support or chatbots) others may not.
-While some customers like advanced self-service options others may prefer a live agent.
+While some customers like advanced self-service options, others may prefer a live agent.

 Remember Sarah, the university student?
 Here’s how you could support her.

-The next time Sarah connects via chat from Stanford University, your insights show that a user who engages via chat, at midnight PST, who is in their early 20s, and has an @stanford.edu email are likely to have a complicated problem.
+The next time Sarah connects via chat from Stanford University, your insights show that a user who engages via chat, at midnight PST, who is in their early 20s, and has an @stanford.edu email is likely to have a complicated problem.

 Stay tuned for our next post on the subject to learn about the companies who are are shaping the future of big data analytics in call centers.